-- Non-moving product is the stock present in the warehouse from the date of its procurement (the firm can decide to discontinue the product)
+- A non-moving product is the stock present in the warehouse from the date of its procurement (the firm can decide to discontinue the product)

 FSN analysis is best suited for firms wanting to know about the shelf-life of their stock.

-Economic Order Quantity (EOQ) otherwise known an Optimum lot size is a method that takes customer demand, ordering cost and holding cost to calculate the required inventory levels.
+Economic Order Quantity (EOQ) otherwise known as an Optimum lot size is a method that takes customer demand, ordering cost, and holding cost to calculate the required inventory levels.
 It determines when the firm should order stock and at what point of time they should order.
-It is the best approach for firms that are looking to minimize its inventory-related costs and have accurate forecasting reports.
+It is the best approach for firms that are looking to minimize their inventory-related costs and have accurate forecasting reports.

-These inventory managent techniques are basically accounting methods that help in inventory management.
-FIFO method principle is that the first item on the inventory is the first one to go out.
+These inventory management techniques are basically accounting methods that help in inventory management.
+The FIFO method principle is that the first item on the inventory is the first one to go out.
 This system gets rid of the oldest inventory.

 In the LIFO technique, the last in is the first out meaning the latest inventory is the first one out.
-The FIFO process is suitable for businesses that deal in perishable goods, and LIFO system is for non-perishable items.
+The FIFO process is suitable for businesses that deal with perishable inventory management, and LIFO system is for non-perishable items.

 The above-detailed inventory management techniques facilitate in maintaining the exact levels needed by an organization to carry out its process smoothly.
 As customer and market requirements change, so will the inventory systems.
 There are many kinds of inventory software that integrates these methods with cloud access.
-ZapERP is one of them that let you manage your firm’s inventory in real –time and access them from anywhere with a click of a button.
-Click here to find out more about ZapERP and how it will suit your inventory needs.
+ZapInventory is one of them that let you manage your firm’s inventory in real-time and access them from anywhere with a click of a button.
+Click here to find out more about ZapInventory and how it will suit your inventory needs.